- Feature Links

 Congress recognized the vulnerability of coastal barriers to development by passing the Coastal Barrier Resources Act (CBRA) in 1982.
 The purpose of this Act is to minimize the loss of human life, wasteful expenditure of Federal revenues, and damage to fish, wildlife, and other natural resources associated with coastal barriers along the Atlantic and Gulf of Mexico coasts.
 The CBRA restricts Federal expenditures and financial assistance that have the effect of encouraging development of coastal barriers.
 The CBRA, while not prohibiting privately financed development, prohibits most new Federal financial assistance, including Federal flood insurance, within a designated Coastal Barrier Resources System (CBRS).

 CBRA/OPA Zones: Land areas designated as undeveloped coastal barriers.
-These areas are shown on and have certain coverage restrictions.
+These areas are shown on flood insurance map panels and have certain coverage restrictions.
 There are two CBRA zones within the City of Hollywood, FL-20P and P14A.

 Flood insurance not available for structures newly built or substantially improved on or after October 1, 1983 in designated coastal barriers.